MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/srs-v2-prep.md

 - Access to your Active Directory or Azure Active Directory (Azure AD) instance, as well as your Microsoft Exchange and Skype for Business servers.
 - Access to a server that can provide an IP address using DHCP.
 Microsoft Teams Rooms cannot be configured with a static IP address.
 - Access to HTTP ports 80 and 443.
-- TCP and UDP ports configured as described in [Port and protocol requirements for servers](../network-requirements/ports-and-protocols.md) for on premise Skype for Business implementations, or [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&amp;rs=en-US&amp;ad=US) for Skype for Business online implementations.
+- TCP and UDP ports configured as described in [Port and protocol requirements for servers](../../Skype/SfbServer/plan-your-deployment/network-requirements/ports-and-protocols.md) for on-premise Skype for Business implementations, or [Office 365 URLs and IP address ranges](https://support.office.com/en-us/article/Office-365-URLs-and-IP-address-ranges-8548a211-3fe7-47cb-abb1-355ea5aa88a2?ui=en-US&amp;rs=en-US&amp;ad=US) for Skype for Business online implementations.

 > [!IMPORTANT]
 > Be sure to use a wired 1 Gbps network connection to assure you will have the needed bandwidth.